zapier/redux-router-kit/README.md

 ## Links

-When you use `RouterContainer`, it responds to click/touch events so routing actions are automatically triggered.
+When you use `RouterHistoryContainer`, it responds to click/touch events so routing actions are automatically triggered.
 So you don't have to use a special `<Link>` component.
 A normal `<a>` will work just fine.

 ## Routing action creators